ChipwizBen/TheMachine/README.md

 **D-Shell does not require a remote agent in order to function.** It uses SSH and is limited to the rights of the user running the script - which is how it should be.
 That means that you don't have to deal with several sets of conflicting permissions on the host and the tool like with other management systems, nor do you need to have a 'super mega ultra god mode' account that's shared between all staff (either directly or a via single root level tool like Ansible) - shared accounts are dangerous and we don't like them.
 Also, unlike other remote management or configuration management systems, D-Shell isn't limited to systems with a specific set of software (like agents, Python, SNMP, etc).
 If you can SSH to something, The Machine can drive it with D-Shell.

 ## So it's like PSSH/DSH? ##
 Not quite.
 It is similar in that it can run sets of commands in parallel across several systems, but with The Machine you can run whole scripts with just a click instead of several different commands.
-It also means that, because it's a single script that's executing, you can use everything that's available to you in a normal shell script such as variables, cases, loops etc. D-Shell has a few more smarts such as reboot control, execution status checking, key or password auth, etc. PSSH/DSH are handy tools for quick one line SSH tasks over many hosts, but D-Shell does that and a lot more and it's trivilally easy to use.
+It also means that, because it's a single script that's executing, you can use everything that's available to you in a normal shell script such as variables, cases, loops etc. D-Shell has a few more smarts such as reboot control, execution status checking, key or password auth, etc. PSSH/DSH are handy tools for quick one line SSH tasks over many hosts, but D-Shell does that and a lot more and it's trivially easy to use.

 ## What's this 'reboot control' stuff? ##
 With The Machine, you can reboot a host mid-way through a script's execution and continue processing the script when the host returns.
 It's very useful when running updates (such as kernel updates) to be able to reboot and then resume processing later on, such as for checking that services came up correctly after the update.
 It might also be useful as part of a host's baseline test to reboot as a clean starting point before performing other checks.
 Like the rest of The Machine, reboot control is simple to use - it's a simple tag in your executing script (*REBOOT).